mlflow/mlflow/.github/pull_request_template.md

 (Details)

-## Does this PR affect the documentation?
+## Does this PR change the documentation?

 - [ ] No. You can skip the rest of this section.
 - [ ] Yes.
-Make sure the affected pages / sections render correctly by following the steps below.
+Make sure the changed pages / sections render correctly by following the steps below.

 Steps: